smithy-lang/smithy-python/README.md

 * JDK 17 or newer
 * make

-Now run `make install-components` from the root of this repository.
+Now, run `make install-components` from the root of this repository.
 This will install the python dependencies in your environment and make the code generator available locally.
 For more information on the underlying build process, see the "Using repository tooling" section.

+> [!TIP]
+> To make development easier, run the following command from the root:
+>```shell
+> ./pants export --resolve=python-default
+> ```
+> This will generate a [virtualenv](https://docs.python.org/3/library/venv.html) containing all python dependencies
+> and tools needed to build this project.
+There should be output in your terminal, denoting where pants
+> created the environment.
+Make sure to activate it by running:
+>```shell
+> source dist/export/python/virtualenvs/python-default/<version>/bin/activate
+> ```

 Now from your project directory run `smithy build` and you'll have a generated client!
 The client can be found in `build/smithy/client/python-client-codegen`.